NFTmall (GEM) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 NFTmall Historical Price

-According to the latest data gathered on NFTmall live price page, the current price of NFTmall is 0.00610323USD.
-The circulating supply of NFTmall(GEM) is 19.98M GEM , giving it a market capitalization of $121.96K.
+According to the latest data gathered on NFTmall live price page, the current price of NFTmall is 0.00640774USD.
+The circulating supply of NFTmall(GEM) is 19.98M GEM , giving it a market capitalization of $128.05K.

 The NFTmall Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of GEM based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.